Understanding of Income Tax laws is important in any property transaction. Few terms and provisions which are important to know are:

 Real estate is a Capital Asset.
 Even Letter of Allotment if containing legal bindings is considered as Capital Asset.

 Section 48 of Income Tax Act provides that the cost of acquisition and improvement thereon shall be adjusted upwardly for inflation referred as cost inflation indexation.
-The Act has provided 1-4-2001 as the base year and notifies indexation factor every financial year.
+The Act has provided 1-4-1981 as the base year and notifies indexation factor every financial year.
+The cost inflation index stands at 1125 for F.Y.
+2016-17.
+This means that if one has purchased a property in the year 1981-82 for Rs.1 lakh, the cost of the same, if sold in the year 2016-17, shall be taken as Rs.11.25 lakh, giving a substantial relief in quantum of capital gain.

 Sections 54, 54EC and 54F provides various kinds of tax reliefs if the capital gain or sale consideration is reinvested in purchase of another residential house or invested in specified bonds.
 The maximum limit of investment in specified bonds is Rs.50 lakhs.
 The benefits under these sections are mutually exclusive and can be taken together.
 However, the tax benefit varies depending upon whether the sold property is residential or commercial.